 How to Fix Galaxy S8 WiFi Problems

-Countless reports are confirming Galaxy S8 and S8+ WiFi problems.
+Countless reports are complaining about Galaxy S8 and S8+ WiFi problems.
 Owners have mentioned poor performance, drops, or speeds so slow they can’t even load a website or Facebook unless they turn off WiFi.
 Several updates over the last year have improved WiFi stability.
 Make sure you’re on the latest software.

 If you’re experiencing Galaxy S8 WiFi problems it’s always a good idea to reset any home routers or modem.
-Better yet, reset your network to default settings.
 We’ve found unplugging power to the router for 10+ seconds will give it a fresh start, and your phone should now connect.
 Or try heading into Settings > Connections > WiFi and forget your wireless network.
 Then reconnect, put in the password, and re-learn the connection.

 If you used Samsung SmartSwitch to transfer an old phone, the WiFi password likely transferred and connected automatically.
 That’s nice, but that also causes problems.
 So, delete or forget your home network, and reconnect and enter the password for a fresh start.